eai04191/bepinex_docs/articles/advanced/steam_interop.md

 ### Configure proxy to run

-BepInEx relies on `version.dll` proxy DLL to inject itself into Unity games.
+BepInEx relies on `winhttp.dll` proxy DLL to inject itself into Unity games.
 On wine the proxy should be configured manually.

 In winecfg, select `Libraries` tab.
 Under `New override for library` dropbox,